openmod-tracker/amiris/docs/Classes/Modules/GenericDevice.md

 * `SelfDischargeRatePerHour`: rate at which the associated electricity storage looses energy due to self discharge per hour relative to _initial_ level of charged energy (value from 0 to 1); 0 means no internal self-discharge; defaults to 0 (specified in schema).
 * `NetInflowPowerInMW`: _net_ inflow into the associated flexibility device in MW; positive values are inflows, negative values are outflows; defaults to 0 (specified in schema).
 * `VariableCostInEURperMWH`: variable cost for operating a flexibility device applied to both, charging and discharging energy amounts at grid interaction level in EUR/MWh; defaults to 0 (specified in schema).
-* `MaximumShiftTimeInHours`: maximum allowed time for the flexibility device to be in an unbalanced state, e.g. maximum time for load shifting, in hours; defaults to -1, i.e. no limit (specified in schema).
+* `MaximumShiftTimeInHours`: maximum allowed time for the flexibility device to be in an unbalanced state, e.g. maximum time for load shifting, in hours; no limit in case of 0 or negative values; defaults to -1 (specified in schema).
+* `EnableProlonging`: if positive, enable prolonged shifts of flexibility device beyond maximum shift time; defaults to 1 (specified in schema); ignored in case of unlimited shift time.

 In addition, a scalar double parameter exists: